ppamorim/Dragger/README.md

 ```

-You will use with lists(RecyclerView, List/GridView, ScrollView)?
+Will you use with lists(RecyclerView, List/GridView, ScrollView)?
 --------------------------------------------------------------------

 I decided that need to be Out-Of-Box, then...